-Take a look at the author resources over on the side of the page.
-Enjoy a funny or two, catch up with Mrs. Grammar Person, and enter a giveaway.
-Check back for updates and new stuff.
+Browse the writing resources, enjoy a funny or two, catch up with Mrs. Grammar Person, and enter a giveaway.

-A protagonist that could be me or you, just a regular person.
+- An amateur sleuth.
+A protagonist who could be me or you, just a regular person.